 Compare execution only share dealing accounts and you could get a better deal with lower fees than on managed accounts.
-Execution only investment accounts best suit experts as no advice is given.
+Execution only investment accounts best suits experts as no advice is given.

 Your investments are not guaranteed; they can decrease in value as well as increase and you may not get back the full amount you put in.